sunfishcode/design/TextFormat.md

  - Parentheses around call arguments, eg. `call $functionname(arg, arg, arg)`, and `if` conditions, eg. `if ($condition) { call $then() } else { call $else() }`, because they're familiar to many people and not too intrusive.

- - Allow highly complex trees to be syntactically split up into readable parts.

  - Put labels "where they go".